 Vodacom’s ‘Play Every Day’ campaign is regarded as one of the company’s most successful campaigns ever.

-Today, Vodacom is leveraging this continued interest in the campaign by ensuring that the campaign page did not die with the end of the campaign.
-Instead, they cleverly use it to keep customers engaged and intrigued about their future campaigns.
+The campaign was such a success that it still bears fruits to this day.
+Considering the continued interest in the wheel of fortune, Vodacom did not let the gaming page die after the end of the campaign.
+Instead, it cleverly kept it live and used it to keep customers engaged and intrigued about its future campaigns.

 Shake Every Day (2017)

-A sequel to 2016’s ‘Play Every Day’ summer campaign, Vodacom’s ‘Shake Every Day’ campaign was all about bringing “South-African-ness” back into the company’s marketing.
+A sequel to 2016’s ‘Play Every Day’, the ‘Shake Every Day’ campaign was all about bringing “South African-ness” back into the company’s marketing.

 By shaking their phones, Vodacom consumers were able to unlock daily prizes as part of the ‘Shake Every Day’ campaign.
-With this clever use of gamification, Vodacom was able to add value to its customers while emphasizing their key brand message of using technology to
+With this clever use of gamification, Vodacom was able to enhance the customer experience while emphasizing its key brand message of using technology to connect people.

 Just 4 You (2019)

-When Vodacom talks about keeping technology at the forefront of their business, they really mean it.
-Right down to integrating technology in their marketing capabilities, Vodacom can teach us all a lesson or two about digital integration.
+When Vodacom talks about keeping technology at the forefront of its business, it really means it.
+Right down to integrating technology in its marketing capabilities, Vodacom can teach us all a lesson or two about digital integration.

-Vodacom used machine learning capabilities to offer personalized pricing offers in their ‘Just 4 You’ campaign.
-This campaign was powered by their app and allowed customers to avail personalized data offers based on their consumption.
+Vodacom used machine learning capabilities to offer personalized pricing offers in its ‘Just 4 You’ campaign.
+This campaign was powered by its app and allowed customers to unlock personalized data offers based on its consumption habits.

 - Future-proof your brand to ensure you remain relevant as technology evolves

-- Ensure your brand’s visual identity matches your marketing strategy’s evolution
+- Ensure your brand’s visual identity matches your evolving marketing strategy

-- Keep customers at the heart of everything you do - when you prioritize customer service, your overall brand experience and image will be massively improved
+- Consumer closeness - keep customers at the heart of everything you do - when you prioritize customer service, your overall brand experience and image will be massively improved

-- Campaign momentum and interest doesn’t have to die on the campaign end date - keep your old campaign pages refreshed and direct that traffic to your current campaigns
+- Momentum and interest don’t die on the campaign’s end date - keep your old campaign pages refreshed and direct that traffic to your current campaigns